 The church was established by the Royal proclamation of King George II in 1749, at the same time as the establishment of the colony of Halifax.
-Construction began on the present St. Paul’s building the following year, in 1750, with the colony’s first Governor; Sir William Cornwallis laying the cornerstone.
+Construction began on the present St. Paul’s building the following year, in 1750, with the colony’s first Governor; Edward Cornwallis laying the cornerstone.
 The structural supports and main components of the building were fabricated and individually labelled in Boston, Massachusetts and shipped up to Halifax for assembly.

 St Paul’s and Halifax:

-In addition to the approximately twenty early parishioners buried beneath the church, St. Paul’s also houses the Royal Canadian Navy’s official crypt, housing the ashes of several of the RCN’s most prominent and distinguished Admirals.
+In addition to the approximately twenty early parishioners buried beneath the church, St. Paul’s also houses the Royal Canadian Navy’s official columbarium, housing the ashes of several of the RCN’s most prominent and distinguished Admirals.

 ST. PAUL´S CHURCH has been designated by the Government of Canada as a place of national historic significance, part of the family of National Historic Sites, one of more than 800 places across Canada which help define the important aspects of Canada’s diverse but common heritage and identity.